The best presentations are conversations

 Presenters often make the mistake of thinking of the conversation to be had simply as a topic, i.e. a product, an update, a report, a sales pitch, etc.

-The best presentations are conversations becuase they focus on
+The best presentations are conversations because they focus on:

 Perspective

-How you and or your organisation see something.
+How you or your organisation see something.
 How your audience sees the same thing.

 Position